team5735/SoftwareTrainingDocs/lessons/unsorted/intro_to_git.md

 In these commit diagrams, all commits will be named based off of when they were created.

+### Making a commit

+To make a commit, you need to do the following:

+1. Write code
+2. Stage the files you changed
+3. Commit

+In order to stage the files, that is, tell git that you're ready to commit the changes they contain, you can run `git add .` in a terminal, assuming you're in the bottommost folder in the repository.
+Then you run `git commit -m "message"`, replacing "message" with your commit message (in quotation marks.)

 ## The merge

 Merges are a way of bringing together two so-called "divergent histories" by